Introduction to Scoop’s Ethical Paywall

 Read more about:

-A Scoop end user licence [Scoop Organisation Licence] is required for any organisation (public or private) to access, read or circulate Scoop content where the content is being used for commercial purposes.
+A Scoop Organisation Licence is required for any organisation (public or private) to access, read, or circulate Scoop content where it is being used professionally – i.e. for commercial purposes.

-Commercial purposes are defined as when people in the organisation routinely use Scoop as part of their work e.g. reading Scoop, forwarding part/full texts of Scoop content to colleagues or others, within the context of their job.
+Commercial purposes are defined as when people in the organisation routinely use Scoop as part of their work - e.g.: Accessing the Scoop.co.nz website and it’s subsites, Downloading, sharing, e-mailing, direct linking, copying, reading, extracting, part/full texts of Scoop content to a device to colleagues or others.
+Receiving Scoop links and content via a 3rd party service (e.g. Google, alerts, other media monitoring services).

 Scoop also delivers more customised services and tailored News Feeds to media, websites, intranets in a variety of formats.
 These news feeds for commercial publishing to websites, blogs and intranets are available with a range of options for small to large requirements; each feed has customised content tailored for your audience.
 For more information or offline publishing options contact the Scoop Syndication team.